openintegrationhub/jdbc-component/README.md

 ### SELECT
 You are able to provide SELECT query with last execution timestamp as WHERE clause criteria.
 ![image](https://user-images.githubusercontent.com/40201204/43591075-2a032dcc-967b-11e8-968d-851355c2646e.png)
-Before executing the statement %%EIO_LAST_POLL%% will be replaced with ISO Date of the last execution or max value of the last pooled datetime.
+Before executing the the statement %%EIO_LAST_POLL%% will be replaced with ISO Date of the last execution or max value of the last pooled datetime, for example ``2018-08-01T00:00:00.000``.
+During the first execution, date will be equal to ["start" of Unix Time](https://en.wikipedia.org/wiki/Unix_time) - ``1970-01-01 00:00:00.000``.
 Precision of the polling clause can be till milliseconds.
 The format of ``Start Polling From (optional)`` field should be like ``yyyy-mm-dd hh:mi:ss[.sss]``, where
 - ``yyyy`` - year